Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize

 Value

-• $50,000 is for the recipient and can be used with no expectations
+- $50,000 is for the recipient and can be used at their discretion.

 Panellists are appointed by the Pou Whakahaere Chief Executive of Royal Society Te Apārangi based on the recommendation of the panel Chairs and Secretariat.
 Appointments are made on a year-by-year basis for each calendar year.
 Panellists can be appointed for more than one year.
 Panellists must be experienced in an appropriate field or community and may be drawn from outside New Zealand if necessary.